Frequently Asked Questions

 Does ScrumJam integrate with Jira?

 Yes!
-ScrumJam Pro includes seamless Jira integration.
-You can import issues directly from your Jira projects, vote on them during your Planning Poker sessions, and sync the story point estimates back to Jira automatically.
-This eliminates manual work and keeps your backlog up-to-date.
+Jira integration is included with the Pro subscription.
+You can import issues from your Jira projects, vote on them in Planning Poker, and sync story point estimates back to Jira automatically.
+This keeps your backlog up to date with less manual work.

 Learn more about our Jira integration features.

-ScrumJam Pro includes comprehensive team management features.
-Company Admins can create up to 10 teams with up to 30 members each.
-Team Leads can manage their team settings and invite members.
-The system supports role-based permissions, domain-based auto-joining, and each team gets their own private room.
-Members are managed by email addresses, making collaboration seamless.
+With a team workspace (free to create), Company Admins can create up to 10 teams with up to 30 members each.
+Team Leads manage settings and invites.
+The system supports role-based permissions, optional domain-based auto-join for paid workspaces, and team-linked private rooms for licensed teams.
+Members are managed by email.
+A Pro subscription unlocks the full team and private-room feature set.

 What are private rooms in ScrumJam?

-Private rooms are available with ScrumJam Pro and are linked to your teams.
-Only team members, team leads, or company admins can access these rooms.
-Private rooms require email verification and provide enhanced security for your team's estimation sessions.
-Public rooms remain available for anyone to join with just the room link.
+Private rooms are tied to your team workspace and are available with a Pro subscription.
+Only team members, team leads, or company admins can access them.
+They use email verification for stronger access control.
+Public rooms stay available to anyone with the link.

 How does ScrumJam's domain-based auto-join feature work?